 This cost is all-inclusive of transportation, meals, lodging, and facilitated workshops throughout the weekend.
 Financial assistance is available upon request – email email@example.com for more information.

-You can certainly drive on your own.
+GatherDC will be providing the option of group transportation from DC to the retreat center — but you can certainly drive on your own!
 However, we request that you stay for the entirety of the retreat – arriving and departing at the same time as the rest of the participants.
 In order to make this experience fully immersive, we ask that all participants be present, both physically and mentally, throughout the entire weekend.

 Beyond the Tent is an in-person, immersive retreat.
 GatherDC requires all participants to be fully vaccinated against COVID-19 and will require proof of vaccination from all accepted applicants.
 All participants will have to show proof of a negative PCR test prior to the retreat.
 Taking these precautions will allow members to experience the retreat to the fullest without social distancing or wearing a mask since we will be the only ones at the retreat location.
 Learn more about GatherDC’s COVID policies here.